Alex Spiro: Early life and education

 Spiro was born in New York and grew up in Boston.
 He is the eldest of four children to a clinical psychologist mother and a dentist father.

 Spiro studied biopsychology at Tufts University, graduating summa cum laude.
-While in college, he considered a career in psychiatry and worked on an adolescent psychiatry unit at McLean Hospital.
+While in college, considering a career in psychiatry, Spiro worked on an adolescent psychiatry unit at McLean Hospital.
 In 2008, Spiro received his J.D. from Harvard Law School.
 During the program, he did a fellowship at the Central Intelligence Agency.

 Legal career

 Spiro worked at the Manhattan District Attorney's Office as an Assistant District Attorney until 2013.
-In 2012 he prosecuted Rodney Alcala, known as “The Dating Game Killer," for two New York murders committed in the 1970s.
+In 2012, he prosecuted Rodney Alcala, known as "The Dating Game Killer", for two New York murders committed in the 1970s.

-Spiro represented Aaron Hernandez in 2016 in his double homicide trial and the appeal of his 2015 murder conviction in which he was initially acquitted, although Hernandez's murder conviction was reinstated in a ruling from Massachusetts’ highest court in 2019.
+Spiro represented Aaron Hernandez in 2016 in his double homicide trial and the appeal of his 2015 murder conviction in which he was initially acquitted, although Hernandez's murder conviction was reinstated in a ruling from Massachusetts's highest court in 2019.

 Spiro won a lawsuit against New York City in 2017, with the city agreeing to pay $4 million to Thabo Sefolosha, who was an NBA player for the Atlanta Hawks at the time.
 In the federal lawsuit, he accused five police officers of false arrest and using excessive force during an encounter outside a Manhattan nightclub.

 In 2018, Spiro was part of the defense team for David Demos, defending his case involving the use of illegal sales practices, including fraud for lying to clients.
 Demos was acquitted on all charges in February 2019.

 In February 2019, Spiro was asked by Jay-Z and Roc Nation to help with the immigration arrest of rapper/songwriter 21 Savage, resulting in the rapper's release from federal custody.

 In March 2019, Spiro was chosen to be part of Robert Kraft's legal team, defending him against misdemeanor charges of solicitation.
 Kraft's case was dismissed in September 2020.

 In September 2019, Spiro obtained a dismissal of a breach of contract and unjust enrichment claim brought by a former trainer of tennis player Naomi Osaka.

 In March 2020, Spiro and hip-hop artists Killer Mike, Meek Mill, Yo Gotti, and Chance the Rapper sent a brief to the United States Supreme Court, detailing the ways rap music is stigmatized and stereotyped by the legal system.